Nudged Elastic Band in Topological Data Analysis: Results

-Recall CW complex $Z^a$ is defined to be the union of the cells with density greater than or equal to $a$.
-For $a \in (1.54 \cdot 10^{-2},\ 1.69 \cdot 10^{-2})$ the model $Z^a$ consists of four 0-cells (Figure \ref{fig: SocialNetwork_1cells}).
+Our method finds four 0-cells, which correspond to the four groups of students.
+We find four 1-cells which form a square loop.
+The 0-cells have densities in $[1.69 \cdot 10^{-2},\ 2.02 \cdot 10^{-2}]$ and the 1-cells in $[1.07 \cdot 10^{-2},\ 1.54 \cdot 10^{-2}]$.\footnote{Occasionally we also find a 0-cell with density below $6 \cdot 10^{-4}$, but due to its low density value it does not affect our analysis.} We find a 2-cell filling the loop with density $0.79 \cdot 10^{-2}$.
+Recall CW complex $Z^a$ is defined to be the union of the cells with density greater than or equal to $a$, and see Figure~\ref{fig: SocialNetwork_1cells} for three such CW complex models.
+For $a \in (1.54 \cdot 10^{-2},\ 1.69 \cdot 10^{-2})$ the model $Z^a$ consists of four 0-cells.
 Hence we recover the groupings of students based on school and race.
-For $a \in (0.79 \cdot 10^{-2},\ 1.07 \cdot 10^{-2})$ the model $Z^a$ is a square (Figure \ref{fig: SocialNetwork_1cells}).
-The square reveals that groups sharing school or race category are more closely linked than groups sharing neither.
-This suggests that it is more difficult to cross two cultural barriers than one.
-For $a < 0.79 \cdot 10^{-2}$ the model $Z^a$ fills to a disk (Figure \ref{fig: SocialNetwork_1cells}), which is an appropriate representation of the data at a sufficiently coarse scale.
+For $a \in (0.79 \cdot 10^{-2},\ 1.07 \cdot 10^{-2})$ the model $Z^a$ is a square.
+The square reveals that groups sharing either the school or race category are more closely linked than groups sharing neither.
+This suggests that when making friends it is more difficult to cross two cultural barriers than one.
+For $a < 0.79 \cdot 10^{-2}$ the model $Z^a$ fills to a disk, which is an appropriate representation of the data at a sufficiently coarse scale.
 Note that this increasing sequence of CW complex models provides a better understanding of the data set than any single model alone.